Based on Your Reading:

 Epithelioid cells are the most common type of cell found in mesothelioma tumors.
 Noncancerous or benign mesothelioma tumors are rare.

-Peritoneal mesothelioma begins in the lining of your abdomen that surrounds the abdominal organs.
-This type of mesothelioma accounts for 10% to 20% of all cases.
-Symptoms of peritoneal mesothelioma include abdominal pain, swelling and bloating, loss of appetite and bowel changes.
+Peritoneal mesothelioma starts in the lining of your abdomen, which protects your abdominal organs.
+This type of mesothelioma represents about 10% to 20% of all cases.
+Common symptoms include abdominal pain, swelling, bloating, a loss of appetite and changes in bowel habits.
+If you notice any of these signs, it’s important to talk to a health care professional for support and guidance.

 Get Your Free Mesothelioma Guide